jazzband/django-debug-toolbar/docs/configuration.rst

   Default: ``False``

   This controls whether the toolbar should update to the latest AJAX request when it occurs.
-This is useful to enable if when "boosting" the web application with a JavaScript library such as htmx.
+This is especially useful when using htmx boosting or similar JavaScript techniques.

 Panel options
 ~~~~~~~~~~~~~